Joel Engel (composer): Early life and work

-Engel was born Yuliy Dmitrievich Engel in Berdyansk, now in Ukraine.
+Engel was born Yuliy Dmitrievich Engel in Berdyansk (present-day Ukraine).
 Unlike most Jewish families of the period, he grew up outside of the Pale of Settlement, the area designated by the Tsar as legal for Jewish residence.
 His parents were secular Jews.
-Engel studied law at the Kharkiv National University, and later, at the urging of Pyotr Ilyich Tchaikovsky, who heard his compositions, entered the Moscow Conservatory.
+Engel studied law at Kharkov University, and later, at the urging of Pyotr Ilyich Tchaikovsky, who heard his compositions, entered the Moscow Conservatory.

 After graduating from the conservatory, Engel worked as the music critic of the influential Russian newspaper Russkiye Vedomosti.
 He became an influential figure in Russian musical life, supporting composers who wrote in the increasingly popular Russian nationalist style.

-In 1907 was published his Brief Musical Dictionary (Kratkiy muzykal'nyy slovar'; P. Jurgenson, Moscow/Leipzig), between 1901 and 1904 the Russian edition of H. Riemann’s comprehensive Musik-Lexikon had been published under his editorship.
+In 1907, he published his Brief Musical Dictionary (Kratkiy muzykal'nyy slovar; P. Jurgenson, Moscow/Leipzig), and between 1901 and 1904, the Russian edition of H. Riemann's comprehensive Musik-Lexikon had been published under his editorship.

 Interest in Jewish music

-According to Jacob Weinberg (1879–1956), concert pianist, classical composer and close associate of Engel's, Engel had no interest in Jewish music until a catalyzing meeting in 1899 with Vladimir Stasov, art critic and a leading proponent of Russian nationalism in art and music.
+According to Jacob Weinberg (1879–1956), a concert pianist, classical composer and close associate, Engel had no interest in Jewish music until a catalyzing meeting in 1899 with Vladimir Stasov, art critic and a leading proponent of Russian nationalism in art and music.
 According to Weinberg, Stasov shouted at Engel, "Where is your national pride in your own people?"
 Engel experienced an epiphany, and took a profound interest in his Jewish musical roots.

 In the summer of 1900, Engel returned to his home in Berdyansk, and collected Yiddish folk melodies.
 The next year, he organized lecture-concerts in Moscow and St. Petersburg, which included performances of the songs he had recorded and arranged.

 Engel dedicated the next years to gathering and arranging Jewish folk music, presenting concerts, and encouraging other Jewish composers to rediscover their national roots and create a Jewish national musical style.

 Engel wrote Jewish Folksongs, volume I in 1909 and Volume II in 1912, composing instrumentation for existing Jewish folk songs.